TejaswiniMeesa/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

       + Top 10 Pincodes with Least Transaction amount.
       + Top 10 Pincodes with Highest registered users.
       + Top 10 Pincodes with Least registered users.
-   + Visualized with bar chart and pie chart
+   + Visualized with bar chart and pie chart.